 During business hours, the campus will be open to students, parents, employees, contractors, guests, and invitees.
-During non-business hours access to all campus facilities is by key or keycard or via the Dallas College Police.
-In the case of periods of extended closing, the campus will admit only those with prior approval to all facilities.
-Generally, the campus is open from 6:00 a.m. until 11:00 p.m., Monday through Friday.
-Saturday, the campus is open from 8:00 a.m. until 4:30 p.m. or such time as classes in individual buildings have ended for the day.
-Hours on Sundays are as necessary to accommodate classes.
+During non-business hours access to all campus facilities is by key, keycard or via the Dallas College Police.
+The campus is open from 6 a.m. until 11 p.m., Monday through Friday.
+Saturday, the campus is open from 8 a.m. until 4:30 p.m. or such time as classes in individual buildings have ended for the day.
+Hours on Sunday are as necessary to accommodate classes.